bitcaster-io/documentation/sources/glossary.rst

 Event
 -----

-Upon receival of a notification from a third party Bitcaster will generate an event that is dispatched
+An event represent a notification received by esternal System/Application.
+When remote system notify an event to Bitcaster it is forwared to the `subscriber`_ using their preferred `channel`_

 .. _membership:

 Membership
 ----------

 .. _message: